 The type and length of employee appointment determines the eligibility for participation in the University's benefit programs.
 An explanation of the various University benefit plans is included in this University Handbook.
 Every effort has been made to make these descriptions as accurate as possible.
-However, should any conflict arise between the explanations presented in this University Handbook and the text of the plan documents or the insurance policies, the text of the plan documents or the insurance policies shall govern in all cases.
+However, should any conflict arise between the explanations presented in this University Handbook and the text of the plan documents or the insurance policies, the text of the plan documents or the insurance policies, the text of the plan documents or the insurance policies shall govern in all cases.